 - Consult the ward.
 As much as possible you should include the incapacitated person in your decision-making.
 Communicate what you are doing and try to determine what your incapacitated person would like done.

-- Don't limit social interaction.
-Guardians should not limit a incapacitated person's interaction with family and friends unless it would cause the ward substantial harm.
+- Don’t limit social interaction.
+Guardians should not limit an incapacitated person’s interaction with family and friends unless it would cause the ward substantial harm.
 Some states have laws in place requiring the guardian to allow the incapacitated person to communicate with loved ones.
-Social interaction is usually beneficial to an individual's well-being and sense of self-worth.
+Social interaction is usually beneficial to an individual’s well-being and sense of self-worth.
 If the incapacitated person has to move, try to keep the incapacitated person near loved ones.